DimaMukhin/intern.apply/README.md

 run `ng test` to run web front end integration tests (please run the front end tests on Chrome and not in the background)
 run `npm run e2e` to run web front end system tests (please run the front end tests on Chrome and not in the background)

 Note: Front-end does not contain any Unit tests because there are no units to test.
-The web is implementing a thin client atchitecture, all the logic is in the back-end server.
+The web is implementing a thin client architecture, all the logic is in the back-end server.

 Troubleshooting: If the tests do not pass at first, please try again since the integration and acceptance tests are using a shared remote test database.
-We justify this decission based on the scale of our project, the small amount of developers in our group, and the complexity and difficulty to automatically lunch a local test MySQL database.
+We justify this decission based on the scale of our project, the small amount of developers in our group, and the complexity and difficulty to automatically launch a local test MySQL database.
 Instead we focused on creating more than 300 essential tests across our application to make it very robust.

 ## Updates and Justifications